fieldtrip/website/workshop/natmeg/preprocessing.md

 Using the FieldTrip function **[ft_definetrial](/reference/ft_definetrial)** you can define the segments of data that will be read in for preprocessing.
 Trials are defined by their _begin_ and _end_-sample in the data file and each trial has an _offset_ that defines where the relative t=0 point (usually the moment of stimulus onset, i.e. on the stimulus-trigger) is for that trial.

-The MEG dataset that we use in this tutorial is available as [oddball1_mc_downsampled.fif](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/natmeg/oddball1_mc_downsampled.fif) from our FTP server.
-Furthermore, you should download and save the custom trial function [trialfun_oddball_stimlocked.m](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/natmeg/trialfun_oddball_stimlocked.m) to a directory that is on your MATLAB path.
+The MEG dataset that we use in this tutorial is available as [oddball1_mc_downsampled.fif](https://download.fieldtriptoolbox.org/workshop/natmeg/oddball1_mc_downsampled.fif) from our download server.
+Furthermore, you should download and save the custom trial function [trialfun_oddball_stimlocked.m](https://download.fieldtriptoolbox.org/workshop/natmeg/trialfun_oddball_stimlocked.m) to a directory that is on your MATLAB path.

 We will now do the trial definition for both the standard and deviant trial